intel-lab-lkp/linux/Documentation/process/cve.rst

-No CVEs will be automatically assigned for unfixed security issues in the Linux kernel; assignment will only automatically happen after a fix is available and applied to a stable kernel tree, and it will be tracked that way by the git commit id of the original fix.
+No CVEs will be automatically assigned for unfixed security issues in the Linux kernel; assignment will only automatically happen after a fix is available and applied to a stable kernel tree, and it will be tracked by the Git commit ID of the original fix.
 If anyone wishes to have a CVE assigned before an issue is resolved with a commit, please contact the kernel CVE assignment team at <cve@kernel.org> to get an identifier assigned from their batch of reserved identifiers.